Skip to content

 Krystal Warmoth

-Since completing my PhD in 2015, I have worked in both the United States of America and the United Kingdom.
-I have contributed to several different projects involving care homes, psychosocial interventions, implementation, rehabilitation, behaviour change, palliative care, and public health.
+Since earning my PhD in 2015, I have worked across the UK and USA, contributing to diverse research areas including psychosocial interventions, implementation science, rehabilitation, behaviour change, palliative care, and public health.

 FURTHER INFORMATION

-Methods Mixed methods; Qualitative studies; Systematic Review; Theory and frameworks; Theory of Change;
+Methods Co-production methods; Focus groups; Implementation science; Interviews; Mixed methods; Qualitative studies; Thematic analysis; Theory and frameworks; Theory of Change;

 Role Research;